 The Clan Lamont Society headquarters are in the Old Manse at Inverchaolain, 15 miles west of Dunoon, situated on Loch Striven.
 It is an old B listed building and within we have a small museum which houses our history artefacts and memorabilia including three first editions of McKechnie’s Clan History.

-Our curator and secretary, Mary Lamb, lives in the Manse.
-She meets and greets visitors, compiles regular newsletters and reports, manages the headquarters and its maintenance, the museum and the clans affairs.
+Our curator and president, Mary Lamb, lives in the Manse.
+She meets and greets visitors, manages the headquarters and its maintenance, the museum and the clans affairs.

 The Clan Lamont Society provides an educational grant and a shield to the Cowal Games for the best juvenile solo piper.
 Among the many international links are strong associations with our sister societies across the seas and a Dutch pipe band The Clan Lamont Pipeband which has adopted our heritage as their theme.